carluu/docker-clouddev/README.md

 | GCP      |  TODO    |
 | AWS      |  TODO    |

-### Git configuration - sets user.name and user.email.
+### Git configuration
+Sets user.name and user.email.
 Credentials are pulled from the VS Code credential helper, otherwise will need to handle credentials once in the container

 ## Instructions for use
 Set environment variabes by populating .env.sample and renaming to .env